input-output-hk/decentralized-software-updates/cardano-ledger-update/README.md

 :: ( ... ) => st -> d -> Either err st
 ```

-This is: given some initial state and some data (in particular a slot or some
+This is: given some state and some data (in particular a slot or some update
-update payload, like a vote), return either an error if the function could not
+payload, like a vote), return either an error if the function could not be
-be applied, or the result of applying the data the initial state.
+applied, or the result of applying the data to the given state.
 Thus, the
-behavior of the system's API can be modeled in terms state evolution.
-Here the
+behavior of the system's API can be modeled in terms of state evolutions.
+Here
-state evolves by applying _actions_, which in our context can be slot ticks or
+the state evolves by applying _actions_, which in our context can be slot ticks
-the application of a certain update payload.
+or the application of a certain update payload.
 Traces are modeled in module
 `Trace`.
 A trace has two type parameters `s` and `t`:

 ```haskell